HosamKsbaa/SWE/Project-Team-Workflow-StudentStory.md

 - `student-portal-frontend`
 - `student-portal-backend`

 He invites everyone.
 Mona says, "Let’s make a branch for each feature!"

+## Step 4.5: How We Work Together (Git Flow & Jira)

+Sara explains, "Let’s use a simple flow so we don’t get lost!"

+**Jira Workflow:**
+- Every task starts in "To Do".
+- When you start working, move it to "In Progress".
+- When you finish your code and open a Pull Request, move it to "In Review".
+- After review and testing, move it to "Done".

+**Git Flow:**
+- Always start a new branch for each feature or fix.
+Name it like `feature/short-description` or `fix/short-description`.
+- When your code is ready, push your branch and open a Pull Request (PR) to `main` (or `develop` if your teacher says so).
+- Ask a teammate to review your PR.
+Fix anything they suggest.
+- When everyone is happy, merge your PR.
+Now your code is part of the project!

+Ali says, "So, every new thing we build gets its own branch and its own card in Jira!"
+Mona adds, "And we never work directly on `main`—that keeps things safe."
+Sara smiles, "And we always know what’s left by looking at the board."

 ## Step 5: Working on Features